 How to care for Jade plants from Pest attack

-To prevent it, spray neem oil once a week.
+- To prevent mealybug infestations, you can spray neem oil on the plant once a week.

-Keep this plant at a distance from the hibiscus plant because both plants get the same type of pest attack.
+- It’s also advisable to keep the Jade plant at a distance from hibiscus plants since both can be susceptible to the same type of pest attacks.

 Fertilizer for Jade plants

-If you have a large jade plant you can grow more jade plants by taking cuttings from the larger plant.
+If you have a large Jade plant, you can propagate more Jade plants by taking cuttings from the mature plant.
+Follow these steps:

 1. In Coco peat

-If the cocopeat is dry add some water to it and make it moist.
+- If the coco peat is dry, add some water to make it moist.

-Do not give water as the coco peat is already wet, now place the pot in sunlight, and new leaves will start coming in a few days.
+- Since the coco peat is already moist, refrain from watering immediately.
+Instead, place the pot in direct sunlight, and you should start seeing new leaves in a few days.